bjlkeng/bjlkeng.github.io/source/posts/maximum-entropy-distributions.rst

         e^{-1 - \lambda} \int_{a}^{b} dx &= 1 \\
         p(x) &= e^{-1 - \lambda} = \frac{1}{b-a} \tag{23}

-    So no surprises here, we get a uniform distribution on the internval :math:`[a,b]`, analagous to the discrete version.
+    So no surprises here, we get a uniform distribution on the internal :math:`[a,b]`, analogous to the discrete version.

 Wikipedia has some common `maximum entropy distributions <https://en.wikipedia.org/wiki/Maximum_entropy_probability_distribution#Other_examples>`_, here are some interesting ones: